verbb/scheduler/README.md

 # Anatomy of a Job
 A Job is a bit like a simple version of a Task with a date.
 It is essentially a class that must extend the `BaseSchedulerJob` and then would typically do something in its `run()` method.
 Take a look at the built in [Re-save Element](scheduler/jobs/SchedulerReSaveElementJob.php) Job if you want to create your own.

-Make sure to set the protected property `$allowedInFieldType` to `true` if you want it to be used in the field type.

-# Scheduler_JobModel
+# Scheduler Job model

 ## Properties
-Scheduler_JobModel objects have the following properties:
+Scheduler Job model objects have the following properties:

 ### `id`
 The Job’s ID.

 ### `type`
-The name of Job’s class, e.g. `Scheduler_ReSaveElementJob`.
+The name of Job’s class, e.g. `SchedulerReSaveElementJob`.

 ### `date`
 A [DateTime](https://craftcms.com/docs/templating/datetime) object of the date the Job should be run on.